henrynguyen50/SSOUTDTest/README.txt

 5. python script.py to run

-script automates everything except for confirming the DUO MFA on your phone
+script automates everything except for confirming the DUO MFA on your phone and changing host file